 Digital Object Identifier (DOI)

 The Kentucky Department of Energy Development and Independence, Duke Energy and the University of Kentucky are thanked for financial support.

 Wilson, Michael H.; Mohler, Daniel T.; Groppo, John G.; Grubbs, Thomas E.; Kesner, Stephanie; Frazar, E. Molly; Shea, Aubrey; Crofcheck, Czarena L.; and Crocker, Mark, "Capture and Recycle of Industrial CO2 Emissions Using Mircoalgae" (2016).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 8.